gabrielcoffee/goalminder/README.md

 ```

 ## What's next?
 Now that I'm returning to this project after a few months, I'll spend some time revisiting the README and refreshing my memory on the overall structure.
 After that, I plan to start working on the features I haven't implemented back then, including <strong>AI-generated message and a time zone based email scheduling system</strong>.
+Also, if I implement more of these features, maybe a subscription plan.

 ## What did I learn?
 I ended up learning a lot of valuable technical skills through this project: